-For minimizing the disturbing influence of the carrier frequency on the measurements, we have built and tested several types of active and passive analogue filters.
+For minimising the disturbing influence of the carrier frequency on the measurements, we have built and tested several types of active and passive analogue filters.
 We here present our most straightforward and most unexpensive idea which in fact turned out to be the most effective approach in order to bypass the influence of the field of the reader.
 A part of the analogue front-end of the reader is a crystal-oscillator generating an almost pure sine wave with a frequency of 13.56 MHz that serves as the source for the field transmitted to the contactless smartcard.
-The self-evident principle introduced in the following is to tap the oscillator of the reader and subtract its signal from the output of the EM probe.
+The straightforward principle introduced in the following is to tap the oscillator of the reader and subtract its signal from the output of the EM probe.
 The sine signal has a constant amplitude and a constant shift in time, compared to the field acquired with the EM probes.
-Hence, as shown in Fig. 4), the developed analogue circuitry is capable of delaying and scaling the sine wave of the crystal, in order to match its amplitude and phase to that of the EM measurements, before substracting the pure sine from the EM measurements.
+Hence, as shown in Fig. 4, the developed analogue circuitry is capable of delaying and scaling the sine wave of the crystal, in order to match its amplitude and phase to that of the EM measurements, before substracting the pure sine from the EM measurements.
 This approach, based on low-cost circuits employing operational amplifiers, allows to suppress the unwanted signal component while keeping all possibly interesting variations.
-The analoque preprocessing unit can also be used for other types of RFIDs, such as 125 kHz transponders in car immobilizers.
-In the following, we detail on our realization of the phase shifter and the subtraction by means of a standard active adder, passing one signal shifted in phase by 180°.
+The analogue preprocessing unit can also be used for other types of RFIDs, such as 125 kHz transponders in car immobilisers.